Navigate to...

 • pageno (optional; page number for pagination, defaults to "1")

-3. Set up required authentication headers, which include the clientId (your client identifier).
+3. Set up required authentication headers.

 4. Build the complete URL with required and optional parameters.
+Ensure proper URL encoding for all query parameters.

 https://[base-url]/varm/v1/paymentinfo?request_id=[request-id]&payment_id=[payment-id]&pageno=[page-number]

 5. Make a GET request to the /varm/v1/paymentinfo endpoint and send the status inquiry request.
+A request body is not required for status inquiry operations.

 • URL – Complete URL with query parameters